ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

 ## UxPlay

-This application is a nice way to mirror iPad or iPhone screen to the linux machine.
+This application is a nice way to mirror iPad or iPhone screen to the Linux machine.

 1. Install it using this: